The school is open and providing childcare and educational provision for children of 'critical workers' and those deemed 'vulnerable'.

 What is designated a ‘Vulnerable Child’?

-Vulnerable children include children who are supported by social care, those with safeguarding and welfare needs, including child in need plans, on child protection plans, ‘looked after’ children, young carers, disabled children and those with education, health and care (EHC) plans.
+Vulnerable children include children who are supported by social care, those with safeguarding and welfare needs, including child in need plans, on child protection plans, ‘looked after’ children, young carers, disabled children and those with Education, Health and Care (EHC) plans.
 The school will be in touch with these families directly.
+If you feel that your child is 'vulnerable' then please contact a member of the SLT to discuss this.

 If only one parent or carer is a critical worker, can I send my children in to school?

-Children with at least one parent or carer who are identified as critical workers by the government can send their children to school if required although if alternative arrangements can be made to minimize the number of children in school, they should be.
+Children with at least one parent or carer who are identified as critical workers by the government can send their children to school if required.

 Will Breakfast & After-School Club still be running?